4102

 As a result, Shiba Inu was initially distributed through a process of “fair launch,” in which anyone could participate and acquire tokens without the need for a pre-mine or initial coin offering (ICO).
 This helped to ensure that the token was accessible and open to all rather than being controlled by insiders or a small group of early investors who would pump and dump.

 According to Etherscan, which tracks the number of unique addresses holding SHIB, there were over 1,309,717 SHIB holders as of February 2023.
+As of late 2025, more than 1.4 million wallet addresses hold Shiba Inu, reflecting its popularity among retail participants.
 It’s important to note that this number is subject to change as new holders enter or leave the market.

 The identity and SHIB wallet address of the person who currently holds the most Shiba Inu tokens are difficult to trace and likely intentionally kept anonymous.
 It is estimated that this individual holds around 13% of the total supply of Shiba Inu, which is a significant amount considering the project’s market cap and overall popularity.